Sham Pain

-"Sham Pain" is a single by American heavy metal band Five Finger Death Punch.
+"Sham Pain" is a song by American heavy metal band Five Finger Death Punch.
 Released on April 20, 2018, it is the second single from their seventh studio album, And Justice for None.
-It is the band's sixth number-one hit on Billboards Mainstream Rock Songs chart.
+It is the band's sixth number-one hit on rock radio, and fifth number-one on Billboards Mainstream Rock Songs chart.
 A music video, directed by Rob Anderson, was released on May 10, 2018.